mekdie/react-pokedex/README.md

 -   Change the select options with react-select
 -   multiple type filters
 -   code clean up and bug fixes
+-   change fetch api into using react query

 ## Pages